steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Template-List.md

 A Template List can be used to create child templates from a single referenced template, where each instance of the referenced template can be used to control different parameter scopes, for example.
 The look of the Template List rows and columns is determined by the referenced template which you can choose in the Template property.
 Depending on the Layout property, the templates are arranged in a row, a column, or in a grid.
 The templates are arranged without spacing or graphic separators.
 If spacing or graphic separators are desired, they must be part of the referenced template.

+>&#10069; For a better understanding of template lists, read the tutorial [Creating a Template List](../../HALion-Tutorials-Guidelines/pages/Creating-a-Template-List.md).

 ## Properties

 |Poperty|Description|